Oxnard Employee Rights Lawyers

-The Sherman Oaks employee rights attorneys at Moss Bollinger can assist.
+The Oxnard employee rights attorneys at Moss Bollinger can assist.
 For years, we have represented workers in a wide range of employment law matters.
 Our aim is to ensure that you are provided the safe working environments to which you are entitled and given fair compensation for your work.
-From our office in Sherman Oaks, we serve clients throughout California.
+From our office in Oxnard, we serve clients throughout California.

 Legal Support for All Types of Workplace Violations

 Our accomplished legal team can help you fight against an array of workplace abuses including: